Juventus wins MLS All-Star Game on penalties after 1-1 draw

 Minnesota’s Francisco Calvo got off a blistering shot in front of the net, which was brilliantly swatted away by keeper Wojciech Szczesny with a leaping save.
 The rebound ricocheted to the side of the net, where Montreal’s Ignacio Piatti attempted to head it in from a tough angle.
 The ball bounced along the line, all the way to the other side of the net, where Martinez got a head on it – just enough to slide it into the net while Juventus defender Alex Sandro flailed at it helplessly with his feet while sprawled on his back.

-As fireworks went off behind the goal, Martinez posed in front of the stands with his arms crossed – a familiar stance at Mercedes-Benz Stadium in 2018.
-With 24 goals already in just 23 league games, the Venezuelan is on pace to easily eclipse the MLS scoring record of 27 goals and has essentially been conceded the Golden Boot with a third of the season still remaining.
+With 24 goals in just 23 league games, Martinez is on pace to easily eclipse the MLS scoring record of 27 goals and has essentially been conceded the Golden Boot with a third of the season remaining.

+”I don’t ever think about it.
+That just adds pressure,” Martinez said of his chance to become the league’s most prolific scorer. ”I leave that in God’s hands.

+It was a thrill to score against Juventus, even though it was just an exhibition.

 —